lore-platform/lore-platform/README.md

    - Reviewers: Assign izicodes (Izzy Zennah)
 8. Click the 'Create Pull Request' button
 9. Wait for Izzy to review you code
    - You might need to make changes if she asks for some
+10. After Izzy approves you code, go back to your pull request page
+11. Find the 'Merge pull request' button and click the down arrow on the right
+12. Click the 'Squash and merge' option
+    - This will turn all of you commits into one big commit

 ### Branch Naming Conventions